-Few things are as necessary when browsing the internet as ad blockers.
-They’re not only helpful for preventing you from seeing distracting ads, but they also come with tons of other features that streamline your internet-browsing.
-Anyone who remembers the early days of the internet knows how incredible pop-up blockers seemed when they smoothed out the overall browsing experience.
+Ad blockers are not only helpful for preventing distracting ads, but they also come with features that streamline your internet browsing.
+In the early days of the internet, pop-up blockers seemed to smooth out the overall browsing experience.
 Ad blockers are essentially more advanced versions of the same tools.

 What is an Ad Blocker?

-Ad blockers are fairly self-explanatory: they block advertisements.
-Depending on which one you use, they achieve this through a variety of methods.
-The most common ones block connections between your system and the ad servers while removing the element on a webpage.
+Ad blockers are relatively self-explanatory: They block advertisements.
+Depending on which one you use, they achieve this through various methods.
+The most common ones block connections between your system and the ad servers while removing the element (advertisement) on a webpage.
 Essentially, this means the ad never exists on your system.
-To know what connections are ads, ad blockers rely on community-managed lists of all of the most common ad sources.

 Benefits of Ad Blockers

-Blocking ads can have many benefits, some of which aren’t as obvious as you may think.
+Blocking ads with a Google Chrome ad blocker can have many benefits, some of which aren’t as obvious as you may think.

-Cleaner Browsing: Perhaps the most direct benefit of using an ad blocker is that it cleans up most websites.
-Almost every site becomes streamlined and more user-friendly just by removing the ads.
-Many ad blockers also allow you to manually block obnoxious cosmetic elements on webpages, such as large banners.
+- Cleaner Browsing: Perhaps the most direct benefit of using an ad blocker is that it cleans up most websites bogged down with advertisements.
+Not only do ads cause a webpage to load slower, but their placement often blocks the content you seek.
+However, ad blockers automatically remove ads before you even see them, giving you a more user-friendly experience —a faster-loading website with visible content.
+Many ad blockers also allow you to manually block obnoxious cosmetic elements on web pages, such as large banners.

-Safer Browsing: Ads don’t just mess with the visual flow of a site, they’re also potentially harmful.
-Malvertising, short for malicious advertising, is a method of delivering harmful software through ads and other web elements.
+- Safer Browsing: Ads don’t just mess with the visual flow of a site; they’re also potentially harmful.
+Malvertising, short for malicious advertising, is a method of delivering harmful software to your computer through ads and other web elements.
 Ad blockers block the connections to these sources and prevent them from downloading anything to your system.

-Faster Browsing: Not everyone has a high-speed connection.
+- Faster Browsing: High internet speeds influence your online experience in many ways.
+They allow for faster browsing, reduce buffering (which causes a webpage to freeze while loading), and dropped connections.
+However, not everyone has a high-speed connection.
 Plus, there are many areas where higher-speed networks aren’t even available.
-Every ad is more data that you have to load.
-Additionally, many sites prioritize loading ads before any of the actual content, slowing the process even further.
-Ad blockers allow most pages to load significantly faster.
+When browsing online, ads (a form of data) can hinder your internet connection speed and, in turn, websites.
+Additionally, many sites prioritize loading ads before actual content, slowing the process even further.
+By removing advertisements, ad blockers allow most pages to load significantly faster.

-Choose Who You Support: Very little “free” content on the internet is free.
-One of the ways that most sites make money is through delivering ads to their users.
-If there is a site or content creator that you want to support, you can simply disable your ad blocker for them while leaving it on for sites you don’t feel comfortable supporting.
+- Choose Who You Support: Very little “free” content on the internet is free.
+One of the ways that most sites, including those of content creators, editors, columnists, and journalists, make an income is through advertising.
+Without ads, those in the online content industry will be forced to charge you to access their work or shut down due to the loss of earnings.
+However, you can support these creators by disabling your ad blocker while visiting their websites and leaving it on for others you don’t feel comfortable supporting.

-Some VPN companies provide ad blockers, which can be helpful if you already use those services.
-Other popular safety programs such as Malwarebytes and many antiviruses have browser extensions for ad blocking, but these generally use more system resources.
+Some Virtual Private Network (VPN) companies provide ad blockers, which can be helpful if you already use those services.
+Other popular safety programs such as Malwarebytes and many antivirus programs have browser extensions for ad blocking, but these generally use more of your computer’s resources.